joamaro97/azure-network-protocols/README.md

 <br />

 <h2>Lessons Learned </h2>

-The purpose of this lab is for me to see how different protocols and ports are utilized in a network between devices.
-While this lab does not exactly allow me to troubleshoot, it still serves a purpose to gather information.
-While troubleshooting, I need to utilize different tools like Wireshark and the command line to see how traffic flows in a network through ports and protocols.
-Familiarity and an inquisitive mind are key to success!
+While this lab did not allow me to do any troubleshooting, it still serves the purpose to gather information throught the network.
+With this lab, I can get familiar in how different protocols and ports are utilized in a network between devices.
+I know that getting familiar in how these systems and commands work I figure it out solutions for any issue a client might have.